juju/docs/src/en/clouds-oci.md

 They are all gathered via Oracle's web [Console][oracle-oci-console].

+!!!
+Note:
+    The below instructions for navigating the Oracle web interface assume you are the account administrator.
+If this is not the case, your experience may differ.
+In particular, you may need to access information in the top-right corner (look for "User Settings").

 **User OCID**
-The User OCID is found by clicking in the top-left menu and choosing 'Identity' and then 'Users'.
-The resulting page will provide the information.
+The User OCID is found by clicking in the top-left menu and choosing 'Identity' and then sub-menu 'Users'.
 Here, we'll assign this value to a variable so we can refer to it later:

 `OCID_USER=ocid1.user.oc1..aaaaaaaaizcm5ljvk624qa4ue1i8vx043brrs27656sztwqy5twrplckzghq`

 **Tenancy OCID**
-The Tenancy OCID is found on the same page but in the sub-menu 'Compartments'.
-The resulting page will provide the information.
+The Tenancy OCID is found similarly but in the sub-menu 'Compartments'.
 Again, we'll assign this to a variable:

 `OCID_TENANCY=ocid1.tenancy.oc1..aaaaaaaanoslu5x9e50gvq3mdilr5lzjz4imiwj3ale4s3qyivi5liw6hcia`